translate/pootle/docs/server/rq.rst

 Pootle makes use of RQ to manage background jobs.

-Currently statistics are calculated using background jobs and we expect more components to use it in future.
+Some tasks are performed using background jobs and we expect more components to use it in future.

 The RQ queue is managed by Redis and it is setup in the `RQ_QUEUES
 <https://github.com/ui/django-rq#installation>`_ and :setting:`CACHES`